piedraj/instructions/MKSHAPESRDF.md

     mkPlot --help

-When running on batch check that you have produced exactly [these plots](https://piedra.web.cern.ch/mkshapesrdf-plots/), among others.
+When running on batch check that you have produced these [default plots](https://piedra.web.cern.ch/mkshapesrdf-plots/).